Beyond-jQuery/book/manuscript/ajax.md

 jQuery actually becomes a headache to deal with when we need to send a cross-domain ajax request in IE8 or IE9.
 If you're using jQuery for this purpose, you are truly trying to fit a square peg into a round hole.
 To understand why jQuery is a poor fit for cross-origin requests in IE9 and IE8, it's important to consider a couple low-level points:

 1. Cross-origin ajax requests in IE8 and IE9 can only be sent using the IE-proprietary `XDomainRequest` transport.
 I'll save the rant for why this was such a huge mistake by the IE development team for another book.
 Regardless, `XDomainRequest` is a stripped down version of `XMLHttpReqest`, and it _must_ be used when making cross-origin ajax requests in IE8 and IE9.
-There are ;significant restrictions restrictions imposed on this transport][xdr-msdn], such as an inability to send anything other than POST and GET request, and lack of API methods to set request headers or access response headers.
+There are [significant restrictions restrictions imposed on this transport][xdr-msdn], such as an inability to send anything other than POST and GET requests, and lack of API methods to set request headers or access response headers.

 2. jQuery's `ajax` method (and all associated aliases) are just wrappers for `XMLHttpRequest`.
 It has a hard dependency on `XMLHttpRequest`.
 I mentioned this earlier in the chapter, but it's useful to point it out here again, given the context.